House Tour

 My Studio

-This is another room that Brandon and I ripped the carpet out of, and then installed new bamboo flooring.
+This was another room that Brandon and I ripped the carpet out of, and then installed new bamboo flooring.
 We added trim and painted all the woodwork white, painted the walls pink (Benjamin Moore’s Wild Aster), and changed the lighting fixture.
-This studio is where I filled all orders for my stationery shop, Pink Loves Brown.
+This studio was where I filled all orders for my stationery shop, Pink Loves Brown.

-My studio was eventually relocated to the basement when we were expecting August, our second child.
-This room is now Eleanor’s bedroom.
+My studio was eventually relocated to the basement when we were expecting August, our second child, and we used the space for Eleanor’s bedroom.

 Bathroom (2nd Floor)

 We wanted to fully renovate this bathroom when Brandon and I moved in, but we spent our remodeling budget on the kitchen instead.
-We updated the room with just a couple hundred dollars, and over the years, the blue tub and toilet have grown on me.
-They’re charming.
+We updated the room with just a couple hundred dollars, and over the years, the blue tub and toilet grew on me.
+They were charming.

 Before